-Republicans have fought for freedom from our start!
+Republicans have fought for freedom from their start!
 Democrats cannot say the same.
-In fact they have tried everything humanly possible to keep the black-American down and segregated in our society.
+In fact, Democrats have tried everything humanly possible to keep the black-American down and segregated in our society.
 And today, Democrats want to ignore the Democrat Party's legacy of racism and segregation and spin things around to make the public think that Republicans are historically racists and are for segregation.
 It is a lie!

 Do you want to know what helped drive Black freed slaves West for better lives, and why they fled to escape the terror put upon them by in the South?
 It was the Democrat Party.

 The Democrat Party's History of Racism and Segregation and Jim Crow Laws and the Democrat's use of terror against both Republicans and Black freed slaves during the 1800s!
 Democrats, not Republicans, gained the political power to start segregation in the South that lasted almost 100 years.
 And yes, for a black-American, John Lewis should not have forgotten that fact of history.

 “I’ve seen this before, I lived this before,” he claimed with a straight face, after extensively describing his activism in Southern states in the 1950 and 1960s.
 "We were met by an angry mob that beat us and left us lying in a pool of blood."